 Both at the state and federal levels, the future funding outlook for transportation is uncertain.
 Increasing fuel efficiency, alternative fuel vehicles, and other factors have eroded revenue that has historically been generated by transportation user fees.
+In addition, there is increased uncertainty due to various measures put in place because of COVID-19.
 A number of state and national studies have been conducted to examine the need for additional transportation investment.
 Across all of these studies, the conclusion is that greater investment in transportation infrastructure is needed.